Chearsley

 Chearsley is a village and civil parish within the Buckinghamshire district in the ceremonial county of Buckinghamshire, England.
 It is situated about seven miles south west of Aylesbury, and about four miles north of Thame, in Oxfordshire.

 History

 The village was mentioned in the Domesday Book of 1086 as Cerdeslai.
 It was originally a hamlet in the nearby parish of Crendon.
 It was established as a parish in its own right by the Bishop of Lincoln in 1458.

 Etymology

 The village name is Anglo Saxon in origin, and means 'Cerdic's clearing' or 'Cerdic's lea'.

 Elite personal names

 The incidence of Brittonic personal names in the royal genealogies of a number of "Anglo-Saxon" dynasties is significant.
 The Wessex royal line was traditionally founded by a man named Cerdic, an undoubtedly Brittonic name ultimately derived from Caratacus.
 This may indicate that Cerdic was a native Briton, and that his dynasty became anglicised over time.

 Notability

-The village was used as a location in the television series Midsomer Murders – ep.
-Country Matters, ITV.
+The village was used as a location in the ITV television series Midsomer Murders – ep.
+Country Matters.